Bali with Toddlers, Kids, or Teenagers: What Indian Families Should Know

 The Key Strategy

-• Morning → One shared activity (temple / beach)
+• Morning → One shared activity (temple visit, beach time, or light sightseeing)

 Practical Tips for Multi-Age Families